Anti-aircraft warfare: Earliest use

 The use of balloons by the U.S. Army during the American Civil War compelled the Confederates to develop methods of combating them.
 These included the use of artillery, small arms, and saboteurs.
 They were unsuccessful, and internal politics led the United States Army's Balloon Corps to be disbanded mid-war.
 The Confederates experimented with balloons as well.

 Turks carried out the first ever anti-airplane operation in history during the Italo-Turkish war.
-Although lacking anti-aircraft weapons, they were the first to shoot down an aeroplane by rifle fire.
-The first aircraft to crash in a war was the one of Lieutenant Piero Manzini, shot down on August 25, 1912.
+Although lacking anti-aircraft weapons, they were the first to shoot down an airplane by rifle fire.
+The first aircraft to crash in a war was the one of Lieutenant Piero Manzini, shot down on 25 August 1912.

 The earliest known use of weapons specifically made for the anti-aircraft role occurred during the Franco-Prussian War of 1870.
 After the disaster at Sedan, Paris was besieged and French troops outside the city started an attempt at communication via balloon.
-Gustav Krupp mounted a modified 1-pounder (37mm) gun – the Ballonabwehrkanone (Balloon defence cannon) or BaK — on top of a horse-drawn carriage for the purpose of shooting down these balloons.
+Gustav Krupp mounted a modified 1-pounder (37 mm) gun – the Ballonabwehrkanone (Balloon defence cannon) or BaK — on top of a horse-drawn carriage for the purpose of shooting down these balloons.

 By the early 20th century balloon, or airship, guns, for land and naval use were attracting attention.
 Various types of ammunition were proposed, high explosive, incendiary, bullet-chains, rod bullets and shrapnel.
 The need for some form of tracer or smoke trail was articulated.
 Fuzing options were also examined, both impact and time types.
 Mountings were generally pedestal type but could be on field platforms.
 Trials were underway in most countries in Europe but only Krupp, Erhardt, Vickers Maxim, and Schneider had published any information by 1910.
 Krupp's designs included adaptations of their 65 mm 9-pounder, a 75 mm 12-pounder, and even a 105 mm gun.
 Erhardt also had a 12-pounder, while Vickers Maxim offered a 3-pounder and Schneider a 47 mm.
-The French balloon gun appeared in 1910, it was an 11-pounder but mounted on a vehicle, with a total uncrewed weight of 2 tons.
+The French balloon gun appeared in 1910, it was an 11-pounder but mounted on a vehicle, with a total uncrewed weight of two tons.
 However, since balloons were slow moving, sights were simple.
 But the challenges of faster moving aeroplanes were recognised.

 By 1913 only France and Germany had developed field guns suitable for engaging balloons and aircraft and addressed issues of military organisation.
-Britain's Royal Navy would soon introduce the QF 3-inch and QF 4-inch AA guns and also had Vickers 1-pounder quick firing "pom-pom"s that could be used in various mountings.
+Britain's Royal Navy would soon introduce the QF 3-inch and QF 4-inch AA guns and also had Vickers 1-pounder quick firing "pom-poms" that could be used in various mountings.

-The first US anti-aircraft cannon was a 1-pounder concept design by Admiral Twining in 1911 to meet the perceived threat of airships, that eventually was used as the basis for the US Navy's first operational anti-aircraft cannon: the 3"/23 caliber gun.
+The first US anti-aircraft cannon was a 1-pounder concept design by Admiral Twining in 1911 to meet the perceived threat of airships, that eventually was used as the basis for the US Navy's first operational anti-aircraft cannon: the 3-inch/23 caliber gun.